JonathanDotExe/midi-cube/docs/windows_build.md

     * Including math.h is not necessary
     * Choose "MinGW Makefiles" when configuring
     * Select buildtype release
-    * Set RTAUDIO_ASIO to true and RTAUDIO_WASAPI to false
+    * Set RTAUDIO_DS to true and RTAUDIO_WASAPI to false
     * Then execute mingw32-cmake install (as admin)
 * Add newlines in share\rtaudio\RtAudioConfig.cmake after each include